If you are a portal administrator, read the following tips to ensure your launch is a success.

 Make sure you offer your end-users The following Bynder resources to enhance their knowledge:

-Refer users to this Knowledge Base (help.bynder.com).
+Refer users to this Knowledge Base (support.bynder.com).

 Utilize quicklinks and news articles to provide your end-users with tools that best help them learn Bynder.
 You can do one or more of the following.

 To learn more on how you can actually train your users, see Administrator tasks.

 Change in any organization will not be accepted without an executive champion who has the vision and influence to drive user adoption.
 Depending on the extent of the rollout, there may be several executives who are involved, but they will ensure user adoption from the top down.
 See Launching Bynder: roles and responsibilities.